Jimmy-K1m/Veda_program_mini_project1/README.md

 #
 ## Login Widget
+Initial window
-- Initial window which can connect to both sign up window and main banking system.
+- This system can connect to both sign up system and main banking system.
-- This window is consisted of line edit blanks and push buttons.
+- This system is consisted of line edit blanks and push buttons.
 <br/>

 ![image](https://github.com/user-attachments/assets/bac03683-dabf-46c0-8e4e-0412735a83d2)